-- How are the teachers selected? - How do topics of research impact selection? - Do you get to pick the research project or are you assigned to one based on skills and interest? - How many "areas of interest" need to be high in order to create a competitive application? - Are there any specific fields in which you would like the teachers to have general/specific knowledge of? - Are there any skills that would be advantageous in being considered as a candidate? - Are there any special skills required for teachers to be considered as a candidate? - Do your teachers generally have any research experience?
+- How many people are accepted? - Are there age restrictions for participants? - What types of backgrounds are you looking for? - How many "areas of interest" need to be high in order to create a competitive application? - Are there any specific fields in which you would like the teachers to have general/specific knowledge of? - Are there any skills that would be advantageous in being considered as a candidate? - Are there any special skills required for teachers to be considered as a candidate?
+Do your teachers generally have any research experience? - Are applicants given specific feedback if they are not successful in their application? - As an informal educator (one that teaches STEM to students on Saturdays during the school year) would I be eligible to apply?